Open-Source-Studio-at-ITP/Syllabus/README.md

   * Using the GitHub interface, create a pull request in our class project.
   * Comment on at least two other issues / pull requests.

-### Week 2: More Version Control and Project Management
+### Week 2: More Version Control and Project Management, Sept 11
 * Case Study: [Corpora](https://github.com/dariusk/corpora) and [The Library of Missing DataSets](http://mimionuoha.com/the-library-of-missing-datasets/)
 * Branches and Forks
 * Using the command line